jembrey95/personalWebsite/content/authors/admin/_index.md

 ---

 Jake is a PhD candidate in Ben Newell's Cognition Lab at the University of New South Wales.

+Broadly, his PhD topic is focused on mental effort.
+More specifically, the subjective cost (or gain) associated with the extertion of mental effort and why its exertion is experienced as aversive.
+Also, the cirumstances where people seek effort in the absence of extrinsic reward/motivation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.